In this post I'm going to discuss the experiences I had during my Salkantay Trek to Machu Picchu while hiking in South America.

 Humantay Lake was a huge highlight for us.
 The glacial water was stunning and the backdrop is out of this world.
 It was a really rainy day for us and the low clouds made the mountain disappear into the sky.

-If you're interested in reading more about our time at Humantay Lake you can read my full post on it here.
+If you're interested in reading more about our time at Humantay Lake be sure to read my dedicated post.
 If you aren't attempting Salkantay Pass this is still something you can do as a day trip from Cusco!

 Once you're done at the lake you'll head back down the same path you came.
 At the farm you passed on the way up you'll turn left and start towards Salkantay Pass.
 It's at this point in time I cannot stress enough the importance of having a complete layer of waterproof hiking gear.